Sermons

 26 June 2020

 The comment has been made by several Pastors during the COVID 19 lockdowns that coming out of lockdown is much harder than going into lockdown.
-And it’s true from what I have experienced.
-Going into lockdown was as simple as shutting the doors and letting members know that until further notice that our church services… Read more
+And it’s true from what… Read more

 Year A – Third Sunday After Pentecost – Physical and Spiritual Fear